bovender/VstoAddinInstaller/README.md

 from the `Tools` menu in InnoSetup Studio, for example.

+### Compiling the installer

+To compile the installer, simply run your copy of `make-installer.iss` through InnoSetup.

 ### Extending

 If you wish to add additional capabilities to your installer (e.g.